bramvrancken/SpELL-ULB.github.io/docs/software-hardware/singularity.md

 The user base continues to expand, with Singularity now used across industry and academia in many areas of work.

 !!!
 Tip
-    Singularity is the tool to run on HPCs, including ours!
+    Singularity is the tool to run on clusters, including ours!
 As you don't need root acces to run it (unlike [docker](./docker.md)).

 ## Why Singularity?
 Many container platforms are available, but Singularity is focused on: